PushpakJagtap/Pushpak_Website/content/authors/admin/_index.md

 ---

 Hi, I am Pushpak Jagtap.
+I am an Assistant Professor at [Robert Bosch Center for Cyber-Physical System](https://cps.iisc.ac.in/) in Indian Institute of Science, Banglore, India.
-Currently, I am a postdoctoral researcher working with [Prof. Dimos Dimarogonas](https://people.kth.se/~dimos/) at the [Division of Decision and Control Systems](https://www.kth.se/dcs/division-of-decision-and-control-systems-1.788078) at the KTH Royal Institute of Technology, Stockholm, Sweden.
+#postdoctoral researcher working with [Prof. Dimos Dimarogonas](https://people.kth.se/~dimos/) at the [Division of Decision and Control Systems](https://www.kth.se/dcs/division-of-decision-and-control-systems-1.788078) at the KTH Royal Institute of Technology, Stockholm, Sweden.
 As a postdoctoral researcher, I am working on [Wallenberg AI, Autonomous Systems, and Software Program (WASP) project](https://wasp-sweden.org/) funded by the Knut and Alice Wallenberg Foundation.

 Click [here](https://drive.google.com/file/d/1ZkROCH0yVXVMumvzrbFpK8Lz27qbMmI8/view?usp=sharing) for a detailed CV.